Isolated and group environment dependence of stellar mass and different star formation rates: Results and Discussion

-The Kolmogorov-Smirnov (KS) test Ref.\ \cite{harari2009kolmogorov}, serves as a quantitative comparison, assessing the degree of similarity or difference between two independent distributions by calculating a probability value.
-This probability value indicates the likelihood that the two distributions are derived from the same parent distribution.
-A high probability suggests a high likelihood of the two distributions sharing a common parent, while a low probability implies that the distributions are different.
-The calculated probabilities, listed in Table \ref{Ks_probabilities}, are between $3.40 \times 10^{-203}$ and $3.02\times 10^{-59}$ for stellar mass, between $1.61 \times 10^{-302}$ and $9.95 \times 10^{-67}$ for SFR, similarly between $0$ and $3.39 \times 10^{-71}$ for SSFR, which are notably much less than 0.05 $(5\%)$, a standard threshold in statistical analysis.
+The Kolmogorov-Smirnov (KS) as detailed in Ref.\ \cite{hodges1958significance,harari2009kolmogorov}, and Anderson–Darling (AD) as refer to Ref.\ \cite{babu2006astrostatistics} statistical tests serve as a quantitative comparison, assessing the degree of similarity or difference between two independent distributions by calculating the KS, AD statistic and probability values.
+The KS, AD statistics and probability values indicates the likelihood that the two distributions are derived from the same parent distribution.
+When the KS, AD statistics values is closer to zero indicates that the two distributions are similar, again a high probability suggests a high likelihood of the two distributions sharing a common parent, while a low probability implies that the distributions are different.
+We carried out a two-sample KS, and AD tests between isolated and group galaxies across all redshift bins for stellar mass, SFR and SSFR.
+The calculated KS statistics, listed in columns (2), (3) and (4) of Table \ref{st} are between $\sim 0.10$ and $\sim 0.18$, while p-values between $\sim 2.41 \times 10^{-101}$ and $\sim 6.58\times 10^{-12}$ for stellar mass, between $\sim 0.11$ and $\sim 0.21$, while p-values between $\sim 6.63 \times 10^{-191}$ and $\sim 4.86 \times 10^{-14}$ for SFR, similarly between $\sim 0.12$ and $\sim 0.22$, while p-values between $\sim 6.39 \times 10^{-197}$ and $\sim 2.46 \times 10^{-16}$ for SSFR, respectively.
+The KS statistics are all greater than zero and the p-values are notably much less than 0.05 $(5\%)$, a standard threshold in statistical analysis.
+Again the calculated AD statistics, listed in columns (5), (6) and (7) of Table \ref{st}, are between $\sim 36.29$ and $\sim 448.83$, while p-values are $\sim \num{1e05}$ for stellar mass, between $\sim 30.38$ and $\sim 472.25$, while p-values are $\num{1e05}$ for SFR, similarly between $\sim 33.95$ and $\sim 704.41$, while p-values are $\sim \num{1e05}$ for SSFR, respectively.
+The AD statistics are all far greater than zero and the p-values are notably much less than 0.05 $(5\%)$, a standard threshold in statistical analysis.
 This outcome suggests that the two independent distributions in each of Figures \ref{stellarmass}, \ref{sfr}, and \ref{ssfr} are significantly different, reinforcing that a strong correlation exists between the environment, stellar mass, SFR, and SSFR.
 These findings support the assertion of a robust environmental dependence of stellar mass, SFR, and SSFR in all redshift bins within the sample.
 Consequently, there is substantial confidence in accepting this conclusion.
+Again from Table \ref{st} it is observed that the dependence of stellar mass, SFR and SSFR on environment is weak at higher redshift when compared to low redshift based on KS-probabilities the strong dependence of all the properties is found at the range of $0.07\leq z\leq 0.09$ while the weak dependence is found at $0.19\leq z\leq 0.2$.
+Again from column (3), (4) and (5) of Table \ref{st} the SSFR strongly depend on environment across all redshift bins with $6.39\times 10^{-197} \leq P\leq 2.46\times 10^{-16}$ followed by SFR with $6.63\times 10^{-191} \leq P\leq 4.86\times 10^{-14}$ when compared with stellar mass with P-value within the range $2.41\times 10^{-101} \leq P\leq 6.58\times 10^{-12}$.